Southern Islands by Private Jet

 MACq 01, Hobart

-This is without a doubt Hobart’s trendiest address.
+This is one of Hobart’s trendiest address.
 Set on the waterfront in a former shipping shed, expansive glass walls open to a wooden deck, extravagant breakfasts featuring oysters and Huon Valley lamb, and slick rooms that include nods to Tasmania’s history.

-As Your Tour Manager, Richard Moras Welcomes You On This Journey
+As Your Tour Manager, Jo Taylor Welcomes You On This Journey

-Your Accompanying Tour Doctor For This Journey Is Dr. Ralph Levin
+Your Accompanying Tour Doctor For This Journey Is Dr Jan Casey

 You might choose to explore Hobart independently today, or join us on an adventure to nearby Bruny Island, where you can select one of two experiences.
 Choose the gourmet tour to sip and savour the island’s renowned produce straight from the source.
 There’s oozing cheese, freshly shucked oysters, fudge and golden honey, washed down with wine, beer or cider.
 Then, a short stroll to balance things out.
 Alternatively, cruise alongside some of Australia’s highest sea cliffs and beneath towering crags while looking for seals, whales, dolphins and birds.

 From one splendid island to the next.
-It’s back aboard our private plane for the short flight to Kangaroo Island.
+It’s back aboard our private jet for the short flight to Kangaroo Island.
 While the west coast of the island was devastated by the bushfires of January 2020, the east remains untouched – our visit will help a local community and a tourism industry much in need of support.
 We head straight to Dudley Winery for a tasting and a cheeseboard for lunch, followed by a walk around Cape Willoughby Lighthouse.
-Then it’s back to our residences for a relaxed evening.
+We then check in to the Ozone Hotel Kangaroo Island for a relaxed evening.

 We spend the morning exploring the natural charms located within Flinders Chase National Park, including the Remarkable Rocks and Admirals Arch.
-Continue to Seal Bay, where visitors are able to get close to a wild colony of around 1,000 rare Australian sea lions, then meet members of the South Australian Country Fire Service to hear about the impact of the bushfires that ripped through 45 per cent of the island.
-We reconvene at our hotel’s restaurant tonight for our last dinner as a group.
+Continue to Seal Bay, where visitors are able to get close to a wild colony of around 1,000 rare Australian sea lions.
+We reconvene at our hotel’s restaurant tonight for our last dinner as a group, an authentic local meal celebrating our time on the island.